HomeBlogDigital vs. Paper-Based Audiometric Testing: Why It Matters for OSHA

 Transitioning from Paper to Digital

-Digitizing historical records: Historical paper audiograms should be scanned and stored in the digital system, linked to each employee’s record.
-At minimum, the baseline audiogram must be digitized — this is the reference point for all future STS calculations.
-Records that cannot be located or were lost require documented investigation and, where possible, re-establishment of baselines.
+The baseline audiogram must be digitized at minimum — it is the reference point for all future STS calculations.
+Records that cannot be located require documented investigation and, where possible, re-establishment of baselines.
+See: Baseline vs. Annual Audiogram: What Employers Need to Know.

 Every audiometric record.
 Always accessible.
 Always audit-ready.

-Soundtrace stores all audiometric records, calibration logs, STS calculations, and professional review notes in a searchable digital platform — so you’re always ready for an OSHA inspection, a workers’ comp claim, or an employee records request.
+Soundtrace stores all audiometric records, calibration logs, STS calculations, and professional review notes in a searchable digital platform.

 Book a Demo